Published

 Iron

 When babies turn 6 months old, their iron needs increase to 11 milligrams per day.
 To help meet these needs and ensure they’re getting enough iron, we recommend incorporating iron rich foods into your baby’s diet early on.
+This is especially important for breastfed babies because breast milk doesn’t have enough iron.
 Here are some examples of iron rich foods:

 • Iron-fortified infant cereal